time2backup/docker-server/README.md

 - To set debug mode, sudo mode or other, edit `config/time2backup-server.conf` file.
 You have to restart the server to make your changes work (see below).

 # Install and run time2backup server
-## Using docker-compose
-1. Build image: `docker-compose build`
-2. Run server: `docker-compose up -d`
+- Using docker-compose: `docker-compose up -d`

-## Using docker command
-1. Build image: `docker build -t time2backup/t2bserver .`
-2. Run server: `docker run -d --env-file config.env --restart unless-stopped --name t2bserver -p 9922:22 -v /path/to/backups:/backups -v /path/to/config:/config time2backup/t2bserver`
+- Using docker command: `docker run -d --env-file config.env --restart unless-stopped --name t2bserver -p 9922:22 -v /path/to/backups:/backups -v /path/to/config:/config time2backup/t2bserver`

 # Start/Stop/Restart time2backup server
 - Using docker-compose: `docker-compose start|stop|restart`